controlshift/slate/source/includes/json/_intro.md

 you'd want to add **hq.example.org** to your CORS Hostnames.

 ### JSONP
-JSONP is an older approach to allowing cross-origin requests for JSON data.
+JSONP is an older way to allow cross-origin requests for JSON data.
 The way it works is by specifying a Javascript callback that will handle the JSON data.
 The server wraps that callback around the data it returns.
 This allows the call to technically be a Javascript request instead of a JSON request, and so the browser allows it.